 Although the Mount feature works without any issues, at times, you might not see the Mount option when you right-click on an ISO or IMG file.
 This happens when the Windows Disc Image Burner is not the default program for ISO or IMG file types.

-If the Mount option is missing from the context menu in Windows 10/8, complete the below mentioned directions to restore it back with ease.
-The procedure is the similar to the one we used to fix the Burn ISO option missing from context menu.
+If the Mount option is missing from the context menu in Windows 10/8, complete the below-mentioned directions to restore it with ease.
+The procedure is similar to the one we used to fix the Burn ISO option missing from the context menu.

-Restore the missing Mount option in context menu in Windows 10/8
+Restore the missing Mount option in the context menu in Windows 10

 Alternatively, open Control Panel, change the View by to Small icons, and then click Default Programs.

-Step 2: Once Default Programs is launched, click the first link labelled Set your default programs.
+Step 2: Once Default Programs is launched, click the first link labeled Set your default programs.

 Step 3: In the following screen, under Programs, select Windows Disc Image Burner, and then click Choose default for this program on the right side.

 Step 4: Clicking Choose default for this program will open this screen.
-Check the option labelled Select All, and then click Save button.
+Check the option labeled Select All, and then click Save button.
 That’s it!

 You should now be able to see Mount option when you right-click on an ISO or IMG file.